 Walk leaves from the Information Centre and takes you through paths to the boardwalk and viewing deck.
 While every effort is made to spot our koalas, no guarantee can be given that koalas will be seen on any given day.
-Information is provided on geological and local history, story-telling about Koalas, other fauna such as birds, frogs and lizards, insects, flora, & bush-tucker including tasting (seasonal)
+Information is provided on geological and local history, story-telling about Koalas, other fauna such as birds, frogs and lizards, insects, and flora.

 Group discounts available – enquire at time of booking

 Catering (by prior arrangement)

 - Light Lunch – tea, coffee, cold or drink with sandwiches